Rockies vs. Marlins Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has collected 78 hits with 20 doubles, two triples, six home runs and 37 walks.
-He has driven in 32 runs with one stolen base.
+- Jurickson Profar has recorded 80 hits with 20 doubles, two triples, seven home runs and 37 walks.
+He has driven in 34 runs with one stolen base.

 Profar Recent Games